arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 #### Get The Serial Number

-In order to get your board's serial number, once you have the library downloaded: navigate to **File > Examples > Cyberon_DSpotterSDK > GetSerialNumber**
+To get your board's serial number, once you have the library downloaded: navigate to **File > Examples > Cyberon_DSpotterSDK > GetSerialNumber**

 Upload the sketch, and after it's done open the **Serial Monitor** to see your device's Serial Number.